Recipient Frequently Asked Questions

-You will receive a copy of the donor's profile, family medical history, and genetics report.
+You may download a copy of the donor's profile, family medical history, and genetics report.

-Every donor who is approved and listed on the web site has gone through a full battery of psychological tests.
+Every donor who is approved and listed on the web site has completed a psychological evaluation.
 We are not in a position to make a full assessment of the donor's personality beyond that which we can read in the psychology report.
 Be assured, however, that all of the donors are screened very carefully and that donors at risk for any kind of psychological problem are excluded prior to treatment.
 On a less formal note, the donors should all be considered highly motivated, energetic young women who are acting in part for altruistic reasons.

 No, but we have a strong preference for college educated donors.
 Our donors who have not graduated from college generally have some other highly desirable trait(s) to make them candidates for our program.
 We review each egg donor's personal background/history thoroughly before accepting her into our program.